leigh-jewell/cmx-anonymiser/README.md

 > cmx-anonymiser.py - this is the python script that you will run
 > config.ini - this file contains all the configurable settings for the script

-When you run the file it will create two more directories:
+When you run the program it will create two more directories:
-output - where the csv files are written to
+> output - where the csv files are written to
-logs - all the logs from the running of the script
+> logs - all the logs from the running of the script

 ## Prerequisites
 ---